8 Family Cruise Ideas for Kids of Every Age

 • The program that had me the most excited was a Carnival’s new partnership with Dr. Seuss.
 Themed story times and arts & craft activities and parades target kids aged 2 to 5.
 They sometimes happen in a space where parents can join in if they don’t want to shuffle their little ones off to the kids club alone.
 Carnival says kids as old as 10 are enthused about the character breakfasts that feature (of course) green eggs and ham.

-• Norwegian wasn’t at the press event, a notable absence.
-But readers are always looking for cruise amenities for the under-3 set, and it’s worth noting that NCL is providing more for this group.
-New ships offer dedicated playrooms for parents and toddlers and activities like spaghetti art that parents can do with their little ones.
+• Readers are always looking for cruise amenities for the under-3 set, and it’s worth noting that Norwegian is providing more for this group.
+The Breakaway class of ships offer dedicated playrooms for parents and toddlers and activities like spaghetti art that parents can do with their little ones.
+The Escape even offers a nursery with babysitting for kids under 3.

 • Costa Cruise Lines is Carnival’s European arm and is an interesting option for parents who want the convenience and amenities of a large cruise ship but a slightly different experience.
 While the company has one Caribbean cruise out of Miami, its itineraries span the globe and its customers largely come from across Europe.

-The media rep told me that this means that in the kids club your child’s new friends will represent a range of cultures and languages.
+This means that in the kids club your child’s new friends will represent a range of cultures and languages.
 While they have plenty of amenities and services to keep kids busy throughout the day, they are the only large-ship company that doesn’t partner with a major toy or entertainment company.
-Some parents might see as offering less added value for the price, but we understand that others might view it as an opportunity for a more low-key family experience.
+Some parents might see this as less added value for the price, but others might appreciate this more low-key family experience.